digitalbricklayer/snippets/README.md

 # snippets
 Frequently used command lines I never seem to remember very well.
+Feel free to contribute your favourite commands.